-Sustainability and the environment are also maintained as part of meeting economic SA Objectives by ensuring development reaches sustainability benchmark levels which are set by BREEAM.
+Sustainability and the environment are also maintained as part of meeting economic SA Objectives by ensuring development reaches sustainability benchmark levels by BREEAM as well as reductions in CO2 emissions of 19% below the Target Emission Rate of the 2013 Building Regulations (Part L) and meeting water efficiency standards of 110 litres/person/day.
 Providing development is accessible, the provision of sustainable homes and offices will contribute to the growth and encourage investment in the borough.
+This is also achieved through the supporting text to DM1 with the introduction of the Home Quality Mark which demonstrates factors including energy use and air quality.

 The 'do nothing' approach (no equivalent policies proposed) performed worse against the SA Objectives.
 There have been only minor changes to the policies for the Core Strategy since the focussed review.
-These changes include lower standards for BREEAM and Code for Sustainable Homes assessments, although certain benchmarks are still met.
+These changes include lower standards for BREEAM, CO2 emissions reductions and water standards, although certain benchmarks are still met.
 The standards are now more viable, achievable and deliverable which could lead to more developers meeting the standards.